desflaherty/project1/README.md

 Both index.html & about.html were checked with HTML validator https://validator.w3.org/#validate_by_input to remove as many warnings as possible, all errors were removed.
 The CSS style sheet was checked using http://csslint.net/ There were no errors but there are some warning messages returned.

 Responsinator was used to check responsiveness of different devices - https://www.responsinator.com as well as google chrome developer.
 Devices tested on include: Galaxy S5, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad, iPad Pro, Desktop PC.
-Browsers tested were Google Chrome and Internet Explorer.
+Browsers tested were Google Chrome,Internet Explorer and Firefox.
+Also the Safari browser on iPhone.

 *Index.html:*
 The 'Enquiry' button was clicked on to ensure it opens and displays a form.
 When an empty form is submitted an error message is displayed correctly.
 An invalid email & telephone input displays an error as well as any blank fields not filled in.
 When the form is correctly populated and submitted a response is correctly displayed.